Cuisine of Ohio: Events and festivals

 Between 1970 and 2023, the annual Sauerkraut Festival in Waynesville has expanded from 528 pounds of sauerkraut and 1500 attendees to over 11,000 pounds of sauerkraut and more than 350,000 attendees.
 Reubens, brownies, bratwurst, pizza, and other foods featuring sauerkraut are sold.
 One especially popular food is the "German sundae", a dish of mashed potatoes loaded with cheese, bacon, sour cream, and sauerkraut and topped with an olive in place of a Maraschino cherry.

 Oktoberfest Zinzinnati, the largest Oktoberfest celebration in the US and Taste of Cincinnati, the longest running culinary arts festival in the US, were both founded in the 1970s.

-The native state fruit is the pawpaw, which is celebrated with an annual festival in Albany.

-The Circleville Pumpkin Show, founded in 1903, sells foods featuring pumpkin including chili, waffles, ice cream, burgers, and pie.

 Goettafest is held annually in Newport, Kentucky, across the Ohio River from Cincinnati.
 The event sells pizza, nachos, burgers, and other foods featuring goetta.

+The annual Pawpaw Festival in Albany celebrates the native state fruit.
+The Circleville Pumpkin Show, founded in 1903, sells foods featuring pumpkin including chili, waffles, ice cream, burgers, and pie.
 Since 2022, an annual Pierogi Week has been held in Cleveland.